element36-io/cash36-examples/README.md

 ## Demo Server

 - Try ["by me a coffe"](https://examples.e36.io/src/coffee.html): Demo how it is used
-- Log on to:  ["cash36 Platform (Rinkeby)"](https://demo.e36.io): User: demo@element36.io, password: Element36.io  - platform might be offline some at some times
+- Log on to:  ["cash36 Platform (Rinkeby)"](https://demo.e36.io){: .btn}: User: demo@element36.io, password: Element36.io  - platform might be offline some at some times, [check status here](https://stats.uptimerobot.com/89EgPhj80D).

 ## Our Coding examples